diamondadam/diamondadam.github.io/myprojects.md

 ## Databases
 ##### [Mongo Database and RESTful API](https://github.com/diamondadam/Mongo-Database-and-RESTful-Api)
 In this repository I have a simple Python file that showcases some of my skills utilizing third-party APIs and interacting with a Mongo Database.

-In addition to being able to interact with a Mongo Database, the [Custom Tool and Grinding App](https://github.com/diamondadam/CustomToolAndGrindingDataApp) utilizes Room to create and manage a SQLite database.
+#####[Custom Tool and Grinding Data App](https://github.com/diamondadam/CustomToolAndGrindingDataApp) Here the Custom Tool and Grinding Data App utilizes Room to create and manage a SQLite database.

 ## Computer Graphics
 ##### [OpenGL Project](https://github.com/diamondadam/OpenGL-Project)